HaleTom/reinforcement_learning_specialisation_notes/03-Function-approximation/notes/wk1.md

 ![wk1-linear-value-function-approximation](wk1-linear-value-function-approximation.png)
 Compactly, the approximation is the inner product of the weights and feature vector of the state.

-Our choice of feature limits the value functions we can represent.
-We can only approximate functions that change linearly in terms of the features.
+Our choice of features limits the value functions we can represent.
+Above, we can only approximate functions that change linearly in terms of the features.
 Consideration while constructing features may be necessary.

 ### Recognize that the tabular case is a special case of linear value function approximation